-Eric Suen and Shirley Dai has great chemistry together in this series.
+Eric Suen and Shirley Dai had great chemistry together in this series.
 However, their story and the triangle stretched out quite a long time and it got super repetitive regarding the whole princess having to marry off to someone else or find a better suitor made it unbearable at some points.
-However, Princess Bei Bei’s relationship with her mother is very touching and was a great story.
+However, Princess Bei Bei’s relationship with her mother was very touching and was a great story.

-Last but not least, love the sub theme of the series “A Lifetime Without Regrets” sang by Liu Quan Sheng and Ellen Chan.
+Last but not least, love the sub-theme of the series “A Lifetime Without Regrets” sang by Liu Quan Sheng and Ellen Chan.